simongeilfus/Cinder-Angelscript/README.md

     string scriptString = "string who(){\
                                 return \"Angelscript\";\
                             }";

+    // create and compile the script
     as::ScriptRef script = as::Script::create( scriptString, "" );

-    // Call the function and cast what the function returns to
+    // call the function and cast what the function returns to
     // a string.
 The full function signature needs to be specified console() << "Hello " << script->call<string>( "string who()" ) << endl;